luiisca/obsidian-periodic-notes-calendar/README.md

 ### How do I reopen the calendar if I close it?

-Use the Command Palette and search for `Periodic Notes Calendar: Toggle calendar interface`.
+Use the Command Palette and search for `Periodic notes calendar: Toggle calendar interface`.

 ### How do I change the calendar's start day?

-Go to Settings → Periodic Notes Calendar → Calendar → Localization and choose your preferred start day.
+Go to Settings → Periodic notes calendar → Calendar → Localization and choose your preferred start day.

 ### Is this plugin compatible with mobile?